What Is Tennessee's ELVIS Act?

 Why Was The ELVIS Act Introduced?

 The primary goal of the ELVIS Act is to protect the voice, image, and likeness of artists and public figures from unauthorized use and exploitation.
-Below are the key concerns the ELVIS Act aims to address:
+Below are the core issues that led to the law’s introduction:

 1. The Rise of AI-Generated Content